 Suncroft House Zero Energy Home.
 Potable Rainwater.

-UPDATE (after one year) – Zero carbon and better than net zero energy!
+UPDATE (early 2010, after two years) – still achieving better than net zero energy!

 Potable Rainwater Update -- Zero contaminants

-During the past winter and spring, our family of four has used rainwater as our sole source of household water (for drinking, bathing, etc.) without any problems.
+During the past two winters and springs, our family of four has used rainwater as our sole source of household water (for drinking, bathing, etc.) without any problems.

-We had this purified rainwater tested for many contaminants (bacteria, mercury, lead, etc.), and the test results showed no measurable levels for any of these potential contaminants.
+We have this purified rainwater tested for many contaminants (bacteria, mercury, lead, etc.), and the test results show no measurable levels for any of these potential contaminants.

-In June our water storage level was getting low, so we turned a couple valves to switch over to city water for the dry summer until the rainy season arrived in the fall.
+In June our water storage level gets low, so we turn a couple valves to switch over to city water for the dry summer until the rainy season arrives again in the fall.

 LOCATION